Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days below previous high of 170 days in the last 5 years of Invesco S&P 500 Low Volatility ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (123 days)
+• The average time in days below previous high water mark over 5 years of Invesco S&P 500 Low Volatility ETF is 140 days, which is larger, thus worse compared to the benchmark SPY (118 days) in the same period.

 Performance (YTD)